 Teachers must improve their students' performance in terms of knowledge, experience, student input, and professional responsibility during classroom evaluation.
-The major goal is to ensure that a student learns, which is consistent with the idea and goal of adopting classroom assessment through formative and summative assessments classroom assessment requirements (MoE, 2018).
+The major goal is to ensure that a student learns, which is consistent with the idea and goal of adopting classroom assessment through formative and summative assessments (MoE, 2018).